 Time boxing, when it comes to meetings, is a pretty literal concept: use other events to box your meeting into a fixed, inflexible window.

 But flexibility is good, right?
-Not when it means having a 30 minute staff meeting run for an hour past its deadline because two of your managers are long-winded.
+Not when it means having a 30 minute staff meeting run for an hour past its deadline.

-The idea behind time boxing isn't to limit the number of discussed items; it's to coerce the meeting's attendees to get to the point quickly.
+The idea behind time boxing isn't to limit the number of discussed items; it's to limit the availability of the meeting's attendees so people will naturally keep things short.

 3. Discussion Limits